Boy (EP)

 Boy is an extended play and second solo release by Australian singer-songwriter Luke Hemmings.
 It was released on 26 April 2024.
 The EP features background vocals from Hemmings wife Sierra Deaton.

 Writing about the inspiration for the project on social media, Hemming said "I wrote these songs in a moment in my life when I found myself questioning everything I thought I knew about the world & myself.
 All the emotions, fears and grief that came with it."

 Tour

 On 12 March 2024, Hemmings announced Nostalgia for a Time That Never Existed (a tour by Luke Hemmings).
 The tour began on 4 May 2024, in Paris, France, and concluded on 21 November 2024 in Atlanta, Georgia, US.

+On 6 December 2024, Hemmings released the live EP Nostalgia (Live from Los Angeles), which consists of 7 tracks recorded during the tour.